sviatoslav1989/preinit-testcontainers/README.md

 ## What and why

 Testcontainers starts fresh containers on every test run.
-Databases pay a high cost: image pull, process boot, and schema/data initialization (SQL scripts, migrations).
+Each cold start pays a high cost: image pull, process boot, and initialization (SQL scripts, migrations, custom setup).

 **preinit-testcontainers** addresses that by:

-- On first use, starting a **temporary** container, running your init (JDBC scripts, `PreInitStartCallback`, etc.), then **committing** a local end image with a deterministic name (hash of config).
+- On first use, starting a **temporary** container, running your init (JDBC scripts, [`PreInitStartCallback`](core/src/main/java/by/macmonitor/preinittestcontainers/PreInitStartCallback.java), etc.), then **committing** a local end image with a deterministic name (hash of config).
 - On later starts, using that baked image instead of cold-starting from upstream.
-- Using a bundled entrypoint (`testcontainer-entrypoint.sh`) with **tmpfs snapshot/restore** so mutable data dirs (e.g. MySQL `/var/lib/mysql`) stay fast while reflecting pre-baked state.
+- Using a bundled entrypoint ([`testcontainer-entrypoint.sh`](core/src/main/resources/docker/testcontainer-entrypoint.sh)) with **tmpfs snapshot/restore** so mutable data dirs (e.g. MySQL `/var/lib/mysql`) stay fast while reflecting pre-baked state.
 - Using **cross-process file locking** so parallel test workers do not rebuild the same image twice.

 **When to use it:**